Javey/advanced/README.md

 This method uses [request](https://github.com/request/request) module.

 Call `Controller::request` to create a request in node.
 A promise will be returned.
-The arguments pass to the function likes below.
+The arguments pass to the function like below.

-> The baseUrl is `Utils.c('api')` which assigned to `this._api`
+> The baseUrl is `Utils.c('api')` which is assigned to `this._api`

 ```javascript
 {